top of page

 The attacks of October 7th shouldn’t have been a surprise to anyone reading recent news reports coming out of that part of the world.
 For years, Palestinians have been complaining about the open-air prison-like conditions of Gaza, and violent forced expulsions in the West Bank.

-Both Jews and Arabs have ancient claims to Palestine, but after the 1967 Arab-Israeli War, it was agreed that Israelis and Palestinians would try to live on the land peacefully, side-by-side, in two separate nations.
+Both Jews and Arabs have claims to Palestine, but after the 1967 Arab-Israeli War, it was agreed that Israelis and Palestinians would try to live on the land peacefully, side-by-side, in two separate nations.
 Along with Gaza and East Jerusalem, the West Bank grazing communities are a critical part of Palestinian plans for its own state.
 This notwithstanding, Palestinians are being systematically forced from the land.

 According to a UN report released just last month, “Settler violence has been increasing across the West Bank.
 Three settler related incidents per day have occurred on average in the first eight months of 2023—the highest daily average of settler-related incidents affecting Palestinians since the UN started recording this data in 2006.”
 Israeli settlers are using harassment, threats, violence and intimidation to force Palestinians from their land in a government sponsored, coordinated and resourced campaign.